mikesqu/lt-draft-stats/README.md

-Combines data from api and web scrapper to periodically generate a html file and serve it through web api.
+ Combines data from lithuanian military recruiting website (https://www.karys.lt/) and periodically generates a static webpage displaying statistics of the draft.

+##### statistics calulated & displayed:
+* sums of each status
+* current availability of draftees for each region
+* distribution of draftee statuses for regional lists

-Saves data to file SQLite database with EF Core.
+Saves data to .db file SQLite database with EF Core.